Shroedinger’s Rapist And The Imagined Right To Intrude

 I’m also rather frightened that you seem to think you have a right, equal to someone’s right to not be bothered by you, to bother strangers without any reason beyond pleasing yourself.
 I think you’re part of the problem.

-• expatiresse Says:
+• expatiresse permalink

 Um, actually wearing headphones is a signal.
 I ALWAYS wear headphones on the subway, much of the time they’re off I’m just using them as a tool to block people out and have some privacy.

-• jayjay –
+jayjay –

 here’s where you’re wrong. i absolutely have the right to not be interrupted/approached by men i don’t know. maybe you missed the part in phaedra’s original post about women being constantly on the alert for potential sexual danger? i’m guessing you’re not a woman, or you’d never have written what you wrote. you do NOT have the right to initiate conversation if you have any indication that i do not want to talk to you. know what’s playing on my headphones when i wear them on a crowded subway car? nothing. because a) i need to be aware of what’s going on around me, and b) I DON’T WANT TO TALK TO YOU. maybe you are a nice guy. i’m willing to withhold judgement on that, even after reading your post. what on earth makes you think i’m looking?

-• As someone said in comments below, you seem to have a deep misunderstanding of your first amendment rights.
+As someone said in comments below, you seem to have a deep misunderstanding of your first amendment rights.

 “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the Government for a redress of grievances.”